LAYAIraq/frontend-docs/docs/components/course/course-edit/course-content.md

 - `stepData`: return input data for content

 ### Watchers
-- `saveChange`:is set to true, it calls the "save" method to save the edited content.
+- `saveChange`:when set to true, it calls the `save` method to save the edited content.

 ### Lifecycle Events
 #### mounted
-- `!this.cid && !this.content`:called when the component is mounted and checks if the necessary data has been passed to the component.
+-  checks if the necessary data has been passed to the component.
 If the data is missing, it navigates back to the previous page using the Vue Router's "back" method.

 #### beforeDestroy
-- `this.editContent`:calls the "save" method and dispatches an action to update the course
+- `this.editContent`:when set to true, it calls the `save` method and dispatches an action to update the course

 ### Methods
 - `save`: to write changes made to the content to the store